Curriculum-Assurance-Team/Curriculum_Engagement_and_Usage_Analysis/README.md

 ## **Key Findings**
+- **Top Lesson Across Cohorts for Different Programs**
+- The "html-css" lesson consistently attracts the highest traffic across cohorts, indicating sustained engagement and interest within the Web Development program.
+- The lesson "1-fundamentals/1.1-intro-to-data-science" consistently garners the highest traffic across different cohorts within the Data Science program, suggesting it as a focal point for engagement and interest.

 - **Anomaly Detection and Engagement Analysis:**
   - Anomalies were uncovered by contrasting engagement levels with the '/' lesson, revealing unexpected cohort-specific trends.
   - The 'Darden' cohort exhibited remarkable engagement with the '/' lesson, indicating a potential anomaly that necessitates in-depth exploration.